positron/bakthat/docs/user_guide.rst

 Backup rotation
 ---------------

-If you make automated with baktaht, it makes sense to rotate your backups.
+If you make automated with bakthat, it makes sense to rotate your backups.

 Bakthat allows you to rotate backups using `Grandfather-father-son backup rotation <http://en.wikipedia.org/wiki/Backup_rotation_scheme#Grandfather-father-son>`_, you can set a default rotation configuration.